-The Iowa State University Integrated Pest Management (IPM) Program is pleased to present the 8th annual Crop Scouting Competition for Iowa Youth.
-High school students (those completing grades 9-12) from Iowa are invited to compete and showcase crop scouting abilities in corn and soybean.
+The Iowa State University Integrated Pest Management (IPM) Program is pleased to present the ninth annual Crop Scouting Competition for Iowa Youth.
+Middle school and high school students (those completing grades 7-12) from Iowa are invited to compete and showcase crop scouting abilities in corn and soybean.
 The competition will be a one day event focusing on outdoor learning.
-Sponsors include DuPont Pioneer, Iowa Soybean Association, Iowa Independent Crop Consultants Association, ScoutPro, Iowa Certified Crop Advisors, and Environmental Tillage Systems.
+Previous sponsors include Corteva, Iowa Soybean Association, Iowa Independent Crop Consultants Association, ScoutPro, Iowa Certified Crop Advisors, and Environmental Tillage Systems.

 Meals: Lunch, beverages, and snacks will be provided.